huggingface/hub-docs/tasks/src/zero-shot-classification/about.md

 ```

 One great example of this task with a nice off-the-shelf model is available at the widget of this page, where the user can input a sequence of text and candidate labels to the model.
-This is a *token level* example of zero shot classification and more elaborate generations are available with larger models.
-Testing these models out and getting a feel for prompt engineering is the best way to learn.
+This is a *word level* example of zero shot classification, more elaborate and lengthy generations are available with larger models.
+Testing these models out and getting a feel for prompt engineering is the best way to learn how to use them.

 ## Useful Resources